mwvgroup/Pitt-Google-Broker/notes/broker_deployment.md

 The Dockerfiles that define these images are stored in the PGB [GitHub Repository](https://github.com/mwvgroup/Pitt-Google-Broker) under the ``docker_files`` directory.
-Each Dockerfile has a corresponding script in the ``scripts`` directory that launches a particular PGB service when the docker container is deployed.
+Each Dockerfile has a corresponding script in the same directory that launches a particular PGB service when the docker container is deployed.

 In the following steps we will configure GCP to store the built images for